timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-05-20
+# Today is 2019-05-21

 ## Objectives for the day:

-- Update Key Performance Indicators
-- Browse racing games on steam to try:
-  - pinpointing what attention magnets they used
-  - understand why success came or didn't
-  - understand target audience / expectations better
+- Make a new track in whatever "low poly" style Tim can.
+  - design a new layout with curve/line loop.
+  - make a new biome / environment